HarshaRockzz/SaasGo_Stripe_Plans/README.md

-# SAASGo , a SaaS WebApp with Stripe Integration
+# SaasGo , a SaaS WebApp with Stripe Integration

-Welcome to the repository of our SAASGo WebApp, a comprehensive platform that offers various subscription plans through the Stripe payment gateway.
+Welcome to the repository of our SaasGo WebApp, a comprehensive platform that offers various subscription plans through the Stripe payment gateway.
 This application allows users to browse different services, manage subscriptions, and securely process payments.

-## Website

-Visit our live application: [SaaSGo WebApp](https://saas-tgo.vercel.app/)

 ## Login Credentials :
 ### SuperAdmin :